BSP Funding Opportunities

 Faculty Summer GSR Fellowship

-The Black Studies Project is pleased to announce the Summer 2023 Graduate Student Researcher Award Program.
-These awards are designed for two purposes.
+Faculty Summer GSR fellowship awards are designed for two purposes.
 They provide support for faculty to hire a graduate student to work with them for one to two months at 50% time on ongoing research projects that materially advance the faculty member’s career.
 Funds can be used to hire graduate students to assist with project development in any number of capacities.
 These might include:

 - research and data collection